 St. Kateri Tekakwitha, the first person of Native American heritage to be canonized a Catholic saint, is of special significance to KNOM and its staff.
 St. Kateri’s feast day, July 14, is the same as our first day of broadcast in 1971.
 It was for this reason that KNOM board member and volunteer alumnus Father Ross Tozzi chose July 14th as the date of his ordination to the priesthood, upon KNOM’s 30th anniversary in 2001.

 In 2016, we produced a simple but special prayer devotion to St. Kateri, to be broadcast for a novena (nine-day period) starting on our 45th birthday, July 14, 2016.
-You can listen to the devotional below or download it here.

 The Chaplet of Divine Mercy